The lone voice of horticultural reason

 Alaska gardeners are short on heat, but long on passion and expertise

-8-22-09 –As the plane dropped below dense cloud cover and Anchorage finally came into view, everyone onboard began craning their necks to look out windows on each side of the plane, myself included.
+8-22-09 – As the plane dropped below dense cloud cover and Anchorage finally came into view, everyone onboard began craning their necks to look out windows on each side of the plane, myself included.
 My first glimpse of Alaska!
 And the first glimpse for the other 158 passengers onboard, apparently.
 I realized that my flight from Seattle was crammed with tourists.
 No one, it appeared, was an Alaskan returning home from a junket “outside” (an Alaskan’s telling term for Canada, the lower 48 states, Hawaii, and the entire rest of the planet).

 Made sense.
 As I would understand more clearly over the next several days, if you live in Alaska, you don’t leave during the summer.
 If you ever leave at all.

-Back to my report following my trip two weeks ago to Alaska…with a one-hour layover before boarding my connecting flight to Homer, I wandered into the fine little bookstore within the sleek Anchorage airport, and quickly came to realize what all tourists visiting Alaska come to realize: At some point during my visit, I will be killed and eaten by a bear.
+With a one-hour layover before boarding my connecting flight to Homer, I wandered into the fine little bookstore within the sleek Anchorage airport, and quickly came to realize what all tourists visiting Alaska come to realize: At some point during my visit, I will be killed and eaten by a bear.
 One’s only prayer is that these two events occur in that order.

 Certain Death By Bear was driven home to me while perusing the books lining the shelves in the “Local/Alaska” section of the bookstore, where one may choose from the following titles: